brave-simpletons/tooling-for-developers/windows-terminal/README.md

 >
 > Because some Antivirus may find the `PowerShell` folder or file creation identify them as a threat, it is easier to create it manually :wink:

-Reload the PowerShell Profile by launching a new `pwsh.exe` instance.
+Reload the PowerShell Profile by launching a new `pwsh.exe` instance or reload the profile in an active PowerShell session using `. $PROFILE`.

 Now PowerShell should have some color...
 But with weird characters.
 Now, it's times to try something if you use [VsCode](#enabling-powershell-7-in-vscode) :wink:.
 If not jump to [Windows-Terminal](#enabling-powershell-7-in-windows-terminal)